-In January 2010 Stoneman Funeral Service purchased Sherlock and Sons Funeral Directors in Dorking, now Sherlock Funeral Service, also an established family business that has been serving the Community of Dorking and surrounding villages for over 100 years.
+In January 2010, Stoneman Funeral Service purchased Sherlock and Sons (Funeral Directors) in Dorking, now trading as Sherlock Funeral Service, also an established family business that has been serving the Community of Dorking and surrounding villages for over 100 years.
 The two families now work together with the vast experience of local knowledge that is invaluable in providing a first class service.

 Sherlock Funeral Service